Eka-2019/Task_1/README.md

 #   find 5 such assets/symbol which has the least differences between bidPrice and askPrice - done, but I get whole element.

 # All tests suit can be run in two ways:
-# 1) from /test/java/runner folder all suites run under default browser = Chrome:
+# 1) from /test/java/runner folder, run TestSuite.java.
 # 2) In Terminal using:  mvn clean test

 # How to create surefire report: